priyansh-anand/steganographer/README.md

 - Changing the lowest bits adds a bit of noise.
 Anyone who has the original image, or runs steganalysis tools, can tell the image was modified.
 Never share the original image.
+- Spreading the data out with a password helps most for small files.
+The more of the image's capacity you use, the more its statistics change, wherever the bits go.
+Use an image much bigger than the file.
 - Anything that recompresses or resizes the image destroys data hidden with `lsb` mode.
 Most chat apps and social networks do this to uploaded images, so send the image as a file/document instead.